garywei944/acad.garywei.dev/content/project/noteaid_epic/index.md

 ---
-title: NoteAid Epic App (in progress)
+title: NoteAid Epic App (left as graduated)
 summary: NoteAid is a patient-oriented web application that helps patients read their doctor notes.
 tags:
 - Machine Learning